Slowly put away the cash bonuses. Forget the popcorn tins and decorative fruit bowls.

-The average company spends up to $4,000 and more than 7 weeks recruiting, hiring, and onboarding new talent.
+The average company spends more than $4,000 and more than seven weeks recruiting, hiring, and onboarding new talent.
 Hiring the right people is expensive.
 Use charity gift cards to incentivize applications, entice promising applicants, and engage with millennials, who are actually willing to take a pay cut to work at a company that takes social impact seriously.
 Proving an opportunity to do good before a prospect is even hired will help set the tone and give them an idea of what your company culture is like.

 5. Make customers and clients feel special.

-Like employees, a 2015 report from Nielsen shows that customers too are more willing to pay a premium price for goods and services if the company selling those are engaged in some kind of philanthropy.
+Like employees, a 2017 report from Marketing Science shows that customers, too, are more willing to pay a premium price for goods and services if the company selling them is engaged in some kind of philanthropy.
 Charity gift cards can help make your cause marketing tangible.
 Customers even purchase more of a good or service when a donation is included in the transaction.
-They can also be great gifts to thank your top customers, especially millennials.
+They can also be great gifts to thank your top customers (especially millennials).

 6. Build connections with business partners.

-In the dynamic and tech-centric markets of today, strategic business partnerships are increasingly valuable to the success of your company or organization.
+In today’s dynamic and tech-centric markets, strategic business partnerships are increasingly valuable to the success of your company or organization.
 Charity gift cards can be a great way to sweeten a deal and let a potential partner understand your priorities.
 Shared value is the crux of any effective business partnership.
 Gift cards can also reward partners that perform well, or help you collaborate with your partners to maximize the impact and reach of your philanthropic activities.
-The reality is that these partners can break or make your brand—charity gift cards can help accomplish the latter, providing mutual benefits all around.
+The reality is that these partners can break or make your brand—charity gift cards can help accomplish the latter, providing mutual benefits.

 7. Improve your bottom line.

-The flexibility of charity gift cards make them perfect tools for engaging all types of stakeholders at all points in a business lifecycle.
+The flexibility of charity gift cards make them perfect tools for engaging all kinds of audiences at all points in a business lifecycle.
 Gift cards can help you improve your company’s financial performance by cultivating more engaged and energized employees, prospective hires, customers, clients, and business partners.
-Perhaps, best of all, every time a stakeholder uses a charity gift card, it means your company is improving lives and doing good in the world outside your walls.
-After all, who needs one more necktie anyway?
+Perhaps, best of all, every time a recipient uses a charity gift card, it means your company is improving lives and doing good in the world outside your walls.
+After all, isn’t that better than another trinket?